 You can also find bald-faced hornets in the south-eastern states of the country as well.

 What Colors Deter Wasps?

 Scientists have not found any particular color to deter wasps directly.

 However, wasps tend to avoid lighter colors simply because they cannot see them clearly.

 There is always a chance you could accidentally run into a wasp if you wore a white-colored shirt, but they won’t come charging after you.

 Have you ever wondered why a beekeeper’s suit is white?

-It is because bees and wasps do not notice white, so they won’t swarm all over it.
+It is because insects, bees, and wasps do not notice white so they won’t swarm all over it.

-If the wasps find their way to a porch with a white-colored ceiling, they will still build a nest there.
+If the wasps and bugs find their way to a porch with a white-colored ceiling, they will still build a nest there.